-The Zoning Enforcement Officer of the Borough of Fenwick is hereby appointed to administer, implement and enforce the provisions of these Regulations.
+The Zoning Enforcement Officer is hereby appointed to administer, implement and enforce the provisions of these Regulations.

 4.2 Certification

 Where required under these Regulations, a Connecticut licensed professional engineer or architect shall certify that the design and methods of construction are in accordance with accepted standards of practice for meeting the provisions of these Regulations.
 Such certification must be provided, in writing to the Zoning Enforcement Officer.